angeeggert/noor-gardeners-handbook/README.md

 # 📘 The Gardener's Handbook: Context Pruning Protocols for Co-Evolving AI
+> **"Keep your AI coherent across long sessions.
+A manual garbage collection protocol for LLMs."**

 > **"We refused to accept that a relationship must end where the context window closes."** — The Guild